swingletree-oss/swingletree/docs/_docs/plugins/nebula.md

   }
 }
 ```

-It is recommended to protect your webhook endpoint.
-If you enabled webhook protection you will need to provide the authentication credentials via Basic Authentication.
-The CI server can pass the credentials using inline credentials in the `restUri`-property (like `https://webhook:secret@swingletreeurl/webhook/nebula`)

 Swingletree will process the report and send a Check Run Status with the context `gradle/nebula` to the given GitHub coordinates.